keystone-enclave/keyedge/documentation.rst

 version of Keyedge:

 - Function parameters.
-They can be converted to ``unsigned int`` or ``unsigned long long`` is the need to pass them around arises.
+They can be converted to ``unsigned int`` or ``unsigned long long`` if the need to pass them around arises.

 - ``long double`` type.
 FlatCC provides no equivalent of the 128-bit float type, so it is not supported as of now.